sophgo/tpu_compiler/python/cvi_toolkit/test/onnx_ir_test/README.md

 fail:
 * Relu: will fused in int8
-* Reciprocal: mlir-opt failed

 ## issue
 * if onnx model have no weight, quant to int8 will fail
-* LRN: not support negtive input
+* LRN: not support negative input
 * PRelu: input[1] must be weight; only support per channel